JMALFANO/react-tour-component/README.md

 This component allows you to wrap another component or JSX element to explain its use

-¡¡This library needs React and TailwindCSS to work!!
+¡¡This library needs React to work!!

 ## Installation 📦